Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: TRS-preserving finite-momentum states

-The spin-orbit interaction $\vec{\epsilon}_{\bm{k}}$ induces the subdominant odd-frequency pairing correlation represented by the second term in Eq.~\eqref{eq:F-func_j32}.
-The GL coefficient and the contribution of the anomalous Green's function to the Meissner kernel $K^{\mathcal{F}}$ in the lattice model reads~\cite{TS:prb2024},
+The spin-orbit interaction $\vec{\epsilon}_{\bm{k}}$ induces a subdominant odd-frequency pairing correlation, as shown in the second term in Eq.~\eqref{eq:F-func_j32}~\cite{TS:prb2024}.
+The GL coefficient and the contribution of the anomalous Green's function to the Meissner kernel, $K^{\mathcal{F}}$, in the lattice model are given by~\cite{kim:jpsj2021,dutta:prr2021,TS:prb2024}

-where we neglect the correction to the velocity operator from the weak spin-orbit interaction $(t_3 \ll t_1)$ for simplicity~\cite{TS:prb2024}.
-The second term in Eq.~\eqref{eq:KF_j32} represents the contribution of the subdominant odd-frequency pair and this term reduces the Meissner kernel.
-Therefore, in $j=3/2$ superconductors, the nonuniform superconducting state can be stabilized by odd-frequency pairs when the spin-orbit interaction is large enough.

-To confirm the existence of the stable nonuniform superconducting phase, we plot the solutions of $[D_{\mathrm{s}}^{\mathrm{R}}(\bm{q},0)]^{-1}=0$ on $t_3-T$ plane and the amplitude of $q$ in Fig.~\ref{fig:boundary_q}(c) and (f), respectively.
-In the numerical simulation, we choose $\mu = t_1$, $t_2=0$, $T_c = 0.05t_1$, $\Delta_0 = \pi e^{-C} T_c$, and $\bm{q} = (q,0,0)$.
-The characteristic properties found in (c) and (f) are qualitatively the same as those in (a) and (d).
-The results suggest that odd-frequency Cooper pairs are responsible for the nonuniform phase.
-It is widely accepted that Eq.~\eqref{eq:normal_j32} describes general electronic structures which have four internal degrees of freedom and preserve both time-reversal symmetry and inversion symmetry~\cite{cavanagh:prb2023}.
-Therefore, the possibility of nonuniform states is a common property among various multiband/orbital SCs.
+where, for simplicity, we neglect the correction to the velocity operator arising from the weak spin-orbit interaction $(t_3 \ll t_1)$~\cite{TS:prb2024}.
+The second term in Eq.~\eqref{eq:KF_j32} represents the negative contribution of odd-frequency correlations to the Meissner kernel.
+Therefore, finite-momentum superconducting states can be expected when the amplitude of the spin-orbit interaction $t_3$ is sufficiently large.
+Figures~\ref{fig:boundary_q}(c) and (f) show the numerical solutions of $[D_{\mathrm{s}}^{\mathrm{R}}(\bm{q},0)]^{-1}=0$, where we choose $\mu = t_1$, $t_2=0$, $T_c = 0.05t_1$, $\Delta_0 = \pi e^{-C} T_c$, and $\bm{q} = (q,0,0)$.
+The characteristic features in (c) and (f) are qualitatively the same as those in (a) and (d).
+The resulting $q$ are much smaller than $k_{\mathrm{F}} \sim 1/c_0$, which justifies the expansion in Eq.~\eqref{eq:DsR}.